pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_objects/chapter.md

 There is one `ManageIQ_Providers_EmbeddedAnsible_AutomationManager` object for each embedded Ansible provider in the region.

-Example `name` attribute: "Embedded Ansible Automation Manager"
+Typical `name`: "Embedded Ansible Automation Manager"

 Useful Associations: `configured_systems`, `ems_events`, `ems_folders`, `provider` and `tenant`